JarrodCTaylor/JarrodCTaylor.github.io/_posts/2014-01-25-Python_Decorators_101.markdown

 returned function to a variable `example` and then call the function as we would any other regular function.

-## Functions as an argument to other functions
+## Functions As An Argument To Other Functions

 Now that we have seen that we can return functions we are half way to understanding decorators.
 Next up we need to understand that functions can